You Can't Hurry Love

-"You Can't Hurry Love" is a 1966 song originally recorded by the Supremes on the Motown label.
-It was released on July 25 of 1966 as the second single from their studio album The Supremes A' Go-Go (1966).
+"You Can't Hurry Love" is a song originally recorded by the Supremes on the Motown label.
+It was released on July 25, 1966 as the second single from their studio album The Supremes A' Go-Go.

-Written and produced by Motown production team Holland–Dozier–Holland, the song topped the United States Billboard pop singles chart, made the UK top five, and made the top 10 in the Australian Singles Chart.
+Written and produced by Motown production team Holland–Dozier–Holland, the song topped the US Billboard Hot 100, made the top five in the UK, and top 10 in Australia.
 It was released and peaked in late summer and early autumn in 1966.
-Sixteen years later, it would become a number-one hit in the UK when Phil Collins re-recorded the song.
-It reached number one on the UK Singles Chart for two weeks beginning in January 1983 and reached number one on the US Billboard Hot 100 that same month.
+Sixteen years later, Phil Collins re-recorded the song for his album Hello, I Must Be Going!.
+When released as a single it became a number one hit in the UK, staying there for two weeks beginning in January 1983, and reached number 10 on the US Billboard Hot 100 a month later.

 Billboard named the song number 19 on their list of 100 Greatest Girl Group Songs of All Time.
 The BBC ranked "You Can't Hurry Love" at number 16 on The Top 100 Digital Motown Chart, which is based solely on all time UK downloads and streams of Motown releases.